 If you prefer, hire a certified radon-testing professional.
 The best way to find a certified professional is to contact your state radon program.

 Radon gas is measured in picocuries per liter (pCi/L) of air.
 The EPA recommends taking action to reduce radon if the result is 4.0 pCi/L or greater and to consider similar actions when the radon level is between 2 and 4.0 pCi/L. The goal is to get your radon level to the lowest level possible.

 There are several ways to protect you and your family from the dangers of radon gas.

 If you have an existing home with elevated levels of radon, you can fix the problem by having a radon mitigation system installed.
-A radon mitigation system consists of a vent pipe, fan and the proper sealing of cracks.
+A radon mitigation system consists of a vent pipe, fan and the sealing of cracks in in the baseline floor and foundation.
 This system collects radon gas from underneath the foundation and vents it to the outside of your home.
-If you need to have a radon mitigation system installed, it is best to contact a certified radon mitigation professional to do the installation.
-A list of certified professionals can usually be obtained by contacting your state radon program.
+If you need to have a radon mitigation system installed, it is best to hire a certified radon mitigation professional.
+Contact your state radon program for a list of certified radon mitigation professionals.

 Detailed information about radon reduction in your home or building can be found in EPA's Consumer's Guide to Radon Reduction.

 The American Lung Association is working with national partners and government agencies to build in ways to reduce radon in all homes.
 The National Radon Action Plan outlines strategies to protect millions more people from dangerous radon exposure.